DILCISBoard/E-ARK-AIP/index.md

 <a name="aip-representations"></a>**AIP-REPRESENTATIONS**: If a new
-representation is added during ingest (SIP to AIP conversion) or created as an AIP preservation measure (AIP to AIP conversion), the root directory of the AIP MUST contain a `representations` directory.
-For this directory, the same requirements as for the representations of an IP apply.
+representation is added during ingest (SIP to AIP conversion) or created as an AIP preservation measure (AIP to AIP conversion), the root folder of the AIP MUST contain a `representations` folder.
+For this folder, the same requirements as for the representations of an IP apply.

 Note that the three-digit number suffix following the name `rep-` used in